-From peculiarly altered street signs to graffitied walls of the Southbank Centre to that hedgehog in Shoreditch, street art has the power to alter what would otherwise be an average walk to work.
-Not only can street art make people crack a smile, it can also advocate for pressing issues in the public sphere and promote social change.
+From peculiarly altered street signs to the graffitied walls of sprawling urban cities, street art has the power to alter what would otherwise be an average walk to work.
+Not only can street art make people crack a smile, it can advocate for pressing issues in the public sphere and promote social change.

 Contrary to what your grandparents may tell you, street art is an art in its own right and we’re here to tell you why.

 What’s street art?